 Office: 420 Amos Eaton

 There will be two tests.
+While the second test will largely focus on the material in the second part of the course, it may contain references to earlier material, and you will be responsible for knowing that.
 There will be no final exam for this class, so make sure you do well on the homework and/or the tests.

 The grade cutoffs will be no stricter than

 and may end up being quite a bit looser, but I won't know where exactly they will be until the very end.

 Back to MATH-4200 Home Page